entzik/status-machina/README.md

 It is also possible to configure a post transition action.
 The post transition action, if one is specified, is only invoked after the transition has completed and the machine has durably reached the target state.

-If the post transition action fails, the machine will not reach the target state, enter an error state with sufficient metadata to describe the error condition and context.
+If the post transition action fails, the machine will enter an error state with sufficient metadata to describe the error condition and context.

 A post transition action is not allowed to mutate the machine's context, it can only consume it.